geckoflume/FoodIST/README.md

 ### Generate opening_hours.json

-By default, the opening times are the following:
+By default, the opening times and cafeteria locations are the following:
 | Campus    | Name             | Geo Coordinates      | Hours                                                                                                 |
 |-----------|------------------|----------------------|-------------------------------------------------------------------------------------------------------|
 | Alameda   | Central Bar      | 38.736606, -9.139532 | 9:00-17:00                                                                                            |